- % Daily Value*

 10. Using a brush or your finger, dampen the edge of the prepared rectangles using the egg wash.

-11. Carefully place a dry rectangle on top of a prepared rectangle, and press to seal the edges together.
+11. Carefully place a dry pieces of dough on top of the prepared pieces, and press to seal the edges together.

-12. Repeat with all rectangles, then crimp the edges with a fork.
+12. Repeat with all tarts, then crimp the edges of each tart with a fork.

-13. Using the fork tines, puncture the top layer of the pastry a few times.
+13. Using the tines of a fork, puncture the top layer of the pastry a few times to vent.

-15. Repeat the rolling, cutting, filling, and crimping with the second half of the dough and use the dough scraps to make a few more pastries.
+15. Repeat the process with the second half of the dough and use the dough scraps to make a few more pastries.
 Only re-roll the dough once or it will not bake well.
-You should have approximately 16 breakfast tarts total.
+You should have approximately 16 breakfast tarts.

 16. Bake the pastries until they are golden brown on the sides and the top, about 20 minutes.

-17. Remove from the oven and immediately move the pastries onto the baking rack.
+17. Remove from the oven and immediately move the pastries onto a cooling rack.
 Let the pastries cool for at least 30 minutes before serving.

 18. The fully cooled baked breakfast tarts can be kept in an airtight container at room temperature for up to 24 hours or frozen for up to 3 months.

 Helpful Tip: Freeze your breakfast tarts for future use.
-Simply reheat in a 375 degree F oven for about 12 minutes when ready to serve.
+Simply reheat in a 375° F oven for about 12 minutes when ready to serve.